-- Comments and discussion threads are not printed. - No notification when a comment or reply has been changed. - The discussion thread can be broken and displayed as separate comments if the document was opened and saved in a third-party text editor, in MyOffice Text web or mobile application, in MyOffice Text desktop editor earlier than 2.7 version. - Header and footer comments (see 4.10.2) are saved only in .odt and .xodt files.
-When you save a document in .docx format, comments in footers are automatically deleted
+- Comments and discussion threads are not printed out. - No notification when a comment or reply has been changed. - The discussion thread can be broken and displayed as separate comments if the document was opened and saved in a third-party text editor (except for LibreOffice Writer), in MyOffice Text web or mobile application, in MyOffice Text desktop editor earlier than 2.7 version. - Comments in the header and footer section (see Section 4.10.2) in .odt and .xodt file formats only.
+When you save a document in .docx format, comments in the header and footer section are automatically deleted. - When you close a document, comments to tables for which text wrapping is set are not saved (see Section 4.4.10.2).